firish/Interesting_Engineering/8_RAFT_algorithm.md

 ![image](https://github.com/user-attachments/assets/494406f1-8842-4ebd-9418-dd21353ec576)

+### Intended use of RAFT
+- Raft clusters provide fault tolerance, redundancy, and high availability, ensuring that the system remains operational and consistent even in the face of failures.
+- The primary advantage of having multiple servers is fault tolerance.
+If a single server fails, the system remains operational because other servers can take over.
+Raft ensures that as long as a majority of servers are up, the system can continue to process requests and maintain consistency.
+- Multiple servers provide redundancy, meaning that the data and state of the system are replicated across all servers.
+This redundancy is critical for preventing data loss in case of server failures.
+- While Raft's consistency model means that write operations (or any operation that changes the state) are handled by the leader, read operations can sometimes be served by followers, depending on the consistency requirements.
+For example, if strong consistency isn't required, followers can serve read requests, which helps distribute the load.
+- RAFT still has a write bottleneck, and does not support paralell execution across servers, as servers do same set of instructions and serially.

 ## What is a Consensus Algorithm?
 A consensus algorithm allows a group of machines to operate cohesively and agree on the system state, even if some machines fail.
 These systems can continue operating even when some servers go down, thanks to the consistency maintained by the consensus algorithm.